C. Pre-award Survey

 Although policy in FAR Part 215-404-4 states that contracting officers ….” do not perform a profit analysis when assessing cost realism in competitive acquisitions”, it is wise to understand that during Steps A trough D above, the contracting officer and his representatives are indirectly forming opinions of the risk to the contractor and the mix of cost elements in the proposal.
 That opinion directly effects profit negotiations and judgments at Step E, above.

-Although the above FAR clause allows for 3 methods of profit negotiation, this article will discuss the most common method contracting officers use -- the Weighted Guidelines Method.
+Although the above FAR clause allows for 3 methods of profit negotiation, the most common method contracting officers use is the Weighted Guidelines Method.

 Contractors should be aware that the Weighted Guidelines Method is mandatory for all negotiated procurements except Cost-Plus Award Fee Contracts and exceptions as approved by a higher authority.
 Contracting officers are to prepare their position using DD Form 1547 with associated backup and file it at the conclusion of negotiations.

-Understanding the weighted guidelines method can assist in achieving a higher profit on a negotiation because a contractor can present a position at the table that logically supports the following elements required by FAR Part 215-404-4:
+Understanding the weighted guidelines method can assist in achieving a higher profit because a contractor can present a profit position in a contract proposal that logically supports the below elements required by FAR Part 215-404-4."Profit" during negotiation.

 The detailed analysis guidelines for contracting officers under each of the above factors are contained at the following link:

 It should be noted that the Facilities Capital Cost Employed (FCCM) factor (a separate DD Form 1861) does not always enter into small business negotiations, because many start-ups and smaller enterprises do not propose it as part of their allowable costs due to elements they cannot demonstrate in capital investment, land, buildings and similar items.

 UTILIZING THE FORM FOR NEGOTIATION